FYI: There is a newer version of this bat

 After considerable time in the cage, direct feedback from hitters at different levels of the sport and discussions about the upgrades with several in the know, we present our 2017 Rawlings Quatro bat review in both Senior League and BBCOR.

-2017 Rawlings Quatro Recommendations
+Rawlings Quatro Video Review

 The Quatro is built with a wide swath of players in mind.
 Players who prefer massive sting dampening and as much barrel size per swing should be happy with this choice.
 Although not a budget conscious choice, its price point is comparable to other bats in the top shelf composite space.